-Others for Language all their care express, And value books, as women men, for dress: Their praise is still, - The style is excellent; The sense, they humbly take upon content.
+"Knights, squires, and steeds must enter on the stage."
+"So vast a throng the stage can ne'er contain."
+"Then build a new, or act it in a plain."
+Thus critics of less judgment than caprice, .0.
+Curious, 5 not knowing, not exact, but nice, 285 Form short ideas, and offend in arts (As most in manners), by a love to parts.
+Some to conceit 6 alone their taste confine, And glittering thoughts struck out at every line; 290 Pleased with a work where nothing's just or fit, One glaring chaos and wild heap of wit.
+Poets, like painters, thus unskilled to trace The naked nature and the living grace, With gold and jewels cover every part, 29 And hide with ornaments their want of art.
+True wit is Nature to advantage dressed, What oft was thought, but ne'er so well expressed; Something whose truth convinced at sight we find, That gives us back the image of our mind.
+300 As shades more sweetly recommend the light, So modest plainness sets off sprightly wit; For works may have more wit than does them good, As bodies perish through excess of blood.
+Others for language all their care express, 30 And value books, as women men, for dress.
+30, Their praise is still-the style is excellent; The sense they humbly take upon content.
 Words are like leaves; and where they most abound, Much fruit of sense beneath is rarely found.
-False eloquence, like the prismatic glass, Its gaudy colours spreads on every place; The face of Nature we no more survey, All glares alike, without distinction gay: But true expression, like th' unchanging sun, Clears and improves whate'er it shines upon, It gilds all objects, but it alters none.
-Expression is the dress of thought, and still Appears more decent, as more suitable; A vile conceit in pompous words express'd Is like a clown in regal purple dress'd: For different styles with different subjects sort, As several garbs, with country, town, and court.
-Some by old words to fame have made pretence, Ancients in phrase, mere moderns in their sense; Such labour'd nothings, in so strange a style, Amaze the unlearn'd, and make the learned smile.
-Unlucky as Fungoso in the play, These sparks with awkward vanity display What the fine gentleman wore yesterday; And but so mimic ancient wits at best, As apes our grandsires, in their doublets dress'd.
-In words, as fashions, the same rule will hold; Alike fantastic, if too new, or old: Be not the first by whom the new are tried, Nor yet the last to lay the old aside.
+310 False eloquence, like the prismatic glass, Its gaudy colors spreads on every place;8 The face of Nature we no more survey, All glares alike, without distinction gay.
+But true expression, like the unchanging sun, 31 Clears and improves whate'er it shines upon; It gilds all objects, but it alters none.
+Expression is the dress of thought, and still Appears more decent as more suitable.
+A vile conceit in pompous words expressed 32 Is like a clown 9 in regal purple dressed: For different styles with different subjects sort, As several garbs with country, town, and court.
+Some by old words to fame have made pretense, Ancients in phrase, mere moderns in their sense.
+32 Such labored nothings, in so strange a style, Amaze the unlearn'd, and make the learned smile; Laboriously careful.
+"Nice": mi- 8.
+A very up-to-date scientific c refer oly accurate over refined ence Newton's Office which tr eated 0 the prism and the spectrum, had been published in 1704, though his theories had been known earlier.